sidhdhuk09/SSW-540-Final-Project/README.md

-# Final-project-test
+# SSW-540 Final Project- Stevens Faculty Management System.

 This is the final project submission for SSW-540.
 The repo contains the system built to maintain stevens faculty management system for the school of systems and enterprises.
 The project includes 2 views.
 One, the user view.
 The user will be able to search for their respective faculty's information, location and other details.
+The search bar requires a minimum of two characters.
+Invalid characters or other special characters not associated to the person you want to search will yield invalid search result.
 The second is the admin view with a login system.
 The admin can add, update or delete records as he sees fit.
 I'll be adding more features to the project and is a work in progress.

 How to run the project: